What is Asthma?

 A trigger is anything that irritates the airways and causes the symptoms of asthma.
 Everyone’s asthma is different and there may be several triggers.
 It is important to identify these triggers, so that they can be avoided.
 Some of the most common are:

-- House dust mites – If they are a trigger for your asthma, you may find it helpful if you wash all bedding once a week, replace carpets with hard flooring, and vacuum frequently.
+- house dust mites if they are a trigger for your asthma, you may find it helpful if you wash all bedding once a week, replace carpets with hard flooring, steam clean and vacuum frequently.

 In older people, asthma is less likely to be triggered by allergies such as house dust mites, pets and pollen.
 Symptoms are more likely to be triggered by colds, smoke and cold air, or emotions such as excitement or anxiety.